Last reviewed on 5th August 2021

 You may not have to pay back the discount if ownership of the property is transferred to a family member.
 This needs to be first authorised by your landlord and then legally carried out by a qualified solicitor.

-Getting your right to buy mortgage all depends on whether your circumstances meet government criteria.
+Getting your Right to Buy mortgage all depends on whether your circumstances meet government criteria.
 Furthermore, you’ll also have to meet the criteria of your lender.
-Applicants are often having to juggle lenders on one side and trying to meet the criteria of a right to buy mortgage application.

-Using a right to buy mortgage broker can save you a lot of hassle.
-Our advisors can find you the best right to buy rates and make sure your application is sufficient for approval.
-You can make an enquiry below to get started.
+Using a Right to Buy mortgage broker can save you a lot of hassle.
+Advisors can find you the best Right to Buy mortgage rates and make sure your application is sufficient for approval.